First-Time Buyer's Guide to Better Credit

 - Payment History — How many late payments have you made?

-We're used to working with all tiers of credit history.
+Staying on top of your FICO score is the best way to ease into owning a home.
 Call us at (818) 269-1966 and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get it?
+There are ways to improve your score.
 Building your FICO score takes time.
-It can be rare to make a significant change in your FICO score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-Here are some methods to improve your credit score:
+It can be difficult to make a significant change in your number with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these tips:

 - Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have all of your debt transferred to a single card.
+But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the most of your debt transferred to one card.

-- Retail cards and gas station cards.
-For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and stay on top of your payments, which will raise your credit.
-You must always beware of charging a high balance for more than a couple of billing cycles because these types of cards traditionally have a surprising interest rate.
+- Apply for gas station cards or department store credit.
+For those who have no credit or low credit, store credit cards and gas credit cards are ways to get credit, increase your credit limits and have a solid payment history, which will raise your credit.
+You must always beware of carrying a high balance for more than a couple of billing cycles because these types of cards normally have a higher interest rate.

-- Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
-But, be sure to pay them off in no more than two or three payments.
+- Use your credit.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
+But, pay them off in no more than two or three payments.

-- Stay on top of payments.
+- Pay on time.
 Delinquent payments drastically drop your credit score.
-It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to show that you're responsible enough to make payments to a lender.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the most reliable way to show that you're able to make payments to a lender.

 - Ensure that your credit history is correct.
-If you find incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Charise Michell, Estate Agent, Wish Sotheby’s International Realty, CalBRE#01425090, the loan process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Charise Michell, Estate Agent, Wish Sotheby’s International Realty, CalBRE#01425090, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.

-To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.